arrase/Geotify/README.md

 ## Expose AppFunctions (AI / Agentic Integration)

-GeoNotes implements **Jetpack AppFunctions** (via the `androidx.appfunctions` APIs).
+Geotify implements **Jetpack AppFunctions** (via the `androidx.appfunctions` APIs).
 This acts as a bridge that allows system services, voice assistants, and local Large Language Models (LLMs) to discover and execute actions within the app context:

 - **`saveCurrentLocation(alias: String)`**: Automatically fetches the current high-accuracy GPS coordinates in the background and saves them under the given alias.
 - **`createGeofenceReminder(targetAlias: String, payloadMessage: String, triggerOnArrival: Boolean)`**: Creates a reminder linked to a saved location alias, specifying whether it should fire on entry (arrival) or exit (departure).